dotku/ppecc/README.md

 Sometimes, it is weired that they are still allow someone to sell the PPE products.

+## PPE Restrict List
+There is some places that you could sale PPE product with slightly restricted rule.

+- Nextdoor

 ## PPE White List

 - [Ecwid](http://open.ecwid.com/ZmCWc)